ahm10/impulso/README.md

 - Script to run: parse_articles.py
 - Settings in script: The script reads content files from the adjacent "data" folder.
 So please make sure all content files you want to process are placed in there.
 - Output data: All articles with thier UUID and sentences (in list form) have been logged into a CSV file in "op" folder in file name parsed_*...csv

 *P.S.* For environment setup, use the requirements.txt available in given folder.

-:point_right: Special instructions (if required) for spacy installment also attached in txt file besides requirements.txt
+:high_brightness:  Special instructions (if required) for spacy installment also attached in txt file besides requirements.txt